-If you are setting up a business but have not yet commenced supplying taxable goods or services, you may need to register for VAT to reclaim VAT on start up costs.
+If you have set up a business but have yet to supply taxable goods or services, you may reclaim VATon your start-up costs.
+However, to do so you are required to register for VAT.

 Traders whose turnover is below the VAT thresholds, farmers and sea fishers are not generally obliged to register for VAT.
-They may, however, elect to register for VAT if they wish.
+They may, however, elect to register for VAT.

 Next: What are the VAT thresholds?